ahed916/Music-Recommendation-System/README.md

 pip install -r requirements.txt

+Download the Million Song Dataset

+The app requires song lyrics data.
+Download the dataset from Kaggle:
+Million Song Dataset

+Place the CSV file (e.g., spotify_millsongdata.csv) in the project root folder.

+Ensure the file name matches what is used in preprocess.py.

+Preprocess the dataset

+Run the preprocessing script to clean and vectorize the lyrics:

+python preprocess.py

+This will generate the following files:

+df_cleaned.pkl – Cleaned song data

+tfidf_matrix.pkl – TF-IDF vectorized lyrics

+tfidf_vectorizer.pkl – TF-IDF vectorizer for mood analysis

+cosine_sim.pkl – Cosine similarity matrix
 ⚙️ Preprocess the Dataset

 Before running the app, execute the preprocessing script to prepare the data: